 Get involved in a prayer/advocacy group for a missionary.
 Commit to begin financially supporting a missionary or ministry.
 You can do this individually or as a college or church student group.
 No money available?
 Why not support a missionary rather than the fast food industry?

 There’s a huge gap between the number of people who feel God is calling them into missions and those that finally go.
 Life and the enemy have ways of taking people in other directions.
-Contact us today at NextGen Ministries and we'll do what we can to help you keep the vision and the action alive.
+Plug into a community of people who will encourage you to keep the vision and the action alive.
+Visit cafe.wycliffe.ca.